Torque testing CRC closures with a pneumatically-controlled downward force

 There are no officially published, recommended pass/fail values for CRC release torque, as human panel testing (either adults or children) is deemed to be the indicator of effectiveness of design.
 However, manufacturers need to be confident in the accuracy and repeatability of their results.
 The torque test methods within the ISO and ASTM standards recommend taking care that grips and jigs minimise deformation of the closure and the container.
 Mecmesin’s container holder accessories provide multiple contact points, utilising adjustable soft-foam fingers to securely grip without slipping or deforming plastic containers.
 Of equal importance is the gripping of the closure itself.
 Mecmesin designs and provides 3d-printed custom mandrels to match the exact dimensions of the closure.
 This combination provides the ultimate in reliable gripping for CRC torque testing in the pharmaceuticals industry.

-Batch testing for quality-control usually requires a minimum of 10 samples per batch to be used.
+Batch testing for quality control usually requires a minimum of 10 samples per batch to be used.
 The repeated raising and lowering of the deadweights in each sequence can be an ergonomic issue for operators.
 Mecmesin’s Special Engineering Department has designed and supplied pneumatic lifting mechanisms adapted and fitted to the torque test stand.
 This raises the deadweights to allow a new specimen to be inserted into the machine’s grips, and then smoothly lowers the torque head and deadweights onto the closure ready for the next test.
 Semi-automating the process makes batch testing quicker, more reliable, and less tiring for the operator to perform.

 Mecmesin has a full range of torque measurement instruments and motorised systems plus the capability to implement customisation to overcome testing challenges.